 K-State has a Gender Collective, which is an organization that provides a safe place for trans, cross gender, intersex, androgynous, gender variant individuals.
 The provide outreach and education for the K-State community with the goal of promoting a better understanding and acceptance of gender diversity and identity issues.
 Together with the administration, they are creating an accessible environment for individuals of varying gender identities.

 University of Wisconsin-Eau Claire

-UW has a Gender & Sexuality Resource Center dedicated to creating a safe and inclusive campus for all students.
-They advocate and celebrating those identities that continue to be marginalized.
+UW-Eau Claire has a Gender & Sexuality Resource Center dedicated to creating a safe and inclusive campus for all students.
+They advocate and celebrate those identities that continue to be marginalized.
 We believe in education, inspiration, and inclusion in all programs and events.
-The Center fosters a supportive environment with intellectual, personal, and cultural programming.
-Included in this program is the LGBTQIA+ Resource Center, providing a safe space and an informal lounge and study space for students to gather.
+The GSRC fosters a supportive environment with intellectual, personal, and cultural programming.
+Included in this program is The Bridge LGBTQIA+ Resource Center, providing a safe space and an informal lounge and study space for students to gather.